 Step 3: Plan Ahead

 Maybe your triggers are special events like a birthday party, wedding, or restaurant meal.
-Planning ahead can help you set yourself up for success.
+Planning can help you set yourself up for success.

 - Check menus or call ahead if possible.